 Reemo Brings Advanced Remote Access Security and Protocol Breach Technology to Strengthen Cloud...

-The Secure Access Service Edge, or SASE, is a network security architecture that merges wide-area networking (WAN) with cloud-based security services.
-Introduced by Gartner, SASE combines network connectivity and security functions into a single platform, helping organizations manage and secure remote access in a world where users, devices, and data are increasingly dispersed across cloud environments and remote locations.
+SASE, or Secure Access Service Edge, is a network architecture model that combines wide-area networking (WAN) capabilities with cloud-based security services.
+Introduced by Gartner, SASE represents a major shift in how organizations manage network and security challenges in a world where users, devices, and applications are no longer confined to traditional office environments.

 SD-WAN (Software-Defined Wide Area Network)